veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/tab-group.md

 ### Overview
 Tabs should always be used inside a “Tab Group” component.
 “Tab Group” component is a container component that is used to contain one or more “Tab” components.
 “Tab” components should be contained in the “Tab Group” component.

+### Usage
+Tabgroup component used whenever tab(s) are used.
+A tab can not exist outside of the tabcontainer component.

 ### How to use

 Drag and drop the “Tab Group” Component from the “Navigation” category.